astone282/draft-stone-pce-update-open/draft-stone-pce-update-open.md

 Note that [draft-ietf-pce-state-sync] also proposes using PCNtf Message to relay PcOpen Messages between PCEs about each PCE's connected peers.
 It is anticipated that [draft-ietf-pce-state-sync] will be defined in parallel, with unique object definitions, as the semantics of a PCEP Speaker exchanging its own information differ from exchanging information related to a connected peer.

-This documented describes a generic extension and mechanism to update Open Object content but future documents MAY describe further semantics on a per TLV basis.
+This document describes a generic extension and mechanism to update Open Object content but future documents MAY describe further semantics on a per TLV basis.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

 Open Refresh : The act of modifying content previously exchanged during PCEP Open Message in an ad-hoc manner without terminating the PCEP session.
+Open Refresh Notification message: An Open Refresh notification message is a new type of PCNtf Message ([RFC5440]) containing the  information in the Open message.

 # Operational considerations